socrata/dev.socrata.com/consumers/getting-started.md

 Hold on a second!
 Before you go storming off to make the next great open data app, you should understand how SODA handles throttling.
 You can make a certain number of requests without an application token, but they come from a shared pool and you're eventually going to get cut off.

-If you want more requests, [register for an application token](/register) and your application will be granted up to 1000 requests per rolling hour period.
+If you want more requests, [sign up for a Socrata account](https://support.socrata.com/hc/en-us/articles/115004055807-Signing-up-for-an-Account), then [register for an application token](https://support.socrata.com/hc/en-us/articles/210138558-Generating-an-App-Token) and your application will be granted up to 1000 requests per rolling hour period.
 If you need even more than that, special exceptions are made by request.
 Use the `Help!` tab on the right of this page to file a trouble ticket.